openstack/designate/doc/source/install.rst

    $ sudo service bind9 restart

-7. If you intend to run Moniker as a non-root user, then permissions and other things needs to be fixed up::
+7. If you intend to run Designate as a non-root user, then permissions and other things needs to be fixed up::

    $ MUSER=username
-   $ echo "$MUSER ALL=(ALL) NOPASSWD:ALL" | sudo tee -a /etc/sudoers.d/90-moniker-$MUSER
+   $ echo "$MUSER ALL=(ALL) NOPASSWD:ALL" | sudo tee -a /etc/sudoers.d/90-designate-$MUSER
-   $ sudo chmod 0440 /etc/sudoers.d/90-moniker-$MUSER
+   $ sudo chmod 0440 /etc/sudoers.d/90-designate-$MUSER

 Note on running processes